Who is at Fault?

 Learn How Insurance Companies Determine Fault

 Who is at fault for the accident?
 How does a claim adjuster determine that you are at fault?
-While we are answering these questions, we can also ask: how does a judge, an attorney, an arbitrator, or a jury determine that someone is at fault or “more” at fault than someone else?
+While we are answering these questions, you could also ask:

 When determining fault, insurance companies and the legal community use the term “liability.”
-Liability really equates to fault when talking about car accidents.
-Liability in turn equates to negligence.

 When insurance adjusters look at fault, they are really looking at the legal concept of negligence.

-Why is this important?
-It is important because the Law of Torts is what rules the way insurance companies look at car accidents.
-The key thing to remember is that the tort of negligence LACKS a very important element: INTENT.
+It is important because the Law of Torts is what determines and dictates the way insurance companies look at car accidents.
+The key thing to remember is that the tort of negligence LACKS a very important element - INTENT.

 Those elements are: